-(measure: percent; source: The Stockholm International Peace Research Institute)
+(measure: percent; Source: Stockholm International Peace Research Institute)

-For that indicator, The Stockholm International Peace Research Institute provides data for Ethiopia from 2010 to 2012.
-The average value for Ethiopia during that period was 0.83 percent with a minumum of 0.8 percent in 2011 and a maximum of 0.9 percent in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Ethiopia from 1961 to 2020.
+The average value for Ethiopia during that period was 3.74 percent with a minimum of 0.48 percent in 2020 and a maximum of 10.28 percent in 1989.

 Definition: Military spending includes expenditure on peacekeeping, defense ministries, paramilitary forces, and military space activities.
 Also: military and civil personnel, including retirement pensions; operations and maintenance; procurement; military research and development; and military aid.
 Defense and current expenditure for past military activities, such as for veterans' benefits, demobilization, conversion, and weapon destruction, are not included.